tuffnatty/pyth/README.md

 ==================

 The code was originally written for Python 2.
-It has been upgraded to Python 3 compatibility via 'modernize'.
+It has been partially(!) upgraded to Python 3 compatibility (starting via 'modernize').
 This does not mean it will actually work!

 pyth.plugins.rtf15.reader has been debugged and now appears to work correctly. pyth.plugins.xhtml.writer has been debugged and now appears to work correctly. pyth.plugins.plaintext.writer has been debugged and now appears to work correctly.
-Everything else: unknown!
+Everything else is unknown (or definitely broken on Python 3: even many of the tests fail)
 See directory py3migration for a bit more detail.
-(If you find something is broken that worked before, please either fix it or stick to pyth version 0.6.0.)
+(If you find something is broken on Python 2 that worked before, please either fix it or simply stick to pyth version 0.6.0.)

 Limitations